Endometriosis

 • Blood in the intestine

 Where the pain occurs depends on where the mucosal tissue has settled.
-In most cases, they are distributed in the pelvic cavity to the peritoneum and cause severe pain during the period.
+In the vast majority of cases, these are distributed in the pelvic cavity on the peritoneum (especially in the Douglas space) and lead to severe pain during the period.
 If endometriosis lesions are found in the vaginal area, they can cause pain during sexual intercourse by touching.

 If the focus of the disease is on the bladder, it becomes irritated and one feels frequent urge to urinate.
 In rare cases, when such a focus grows deep into the urinary bladder, blood may even be found in the urine.
 If the bowel is affected, affected women report severe pain during defecation and may even have blood in their stool if the bowel is breached.
-It is typical for endometriosis if the above-mentioned complaints occur in dependence on the menstrual cycle.
-In the case of long-term courses, this cycle dependence may also be absent.
+It is typical for endometriosis if the symptoms mentioned occur depending on the menstrual cycle.
+This cycle dependency can also be absent in long-term courses.
 The nerves that transmit the pain signals from these foci are then permanently “irritated”.
 Endometriosis on the ovary – so-called endometriomas or chocolate cysts – rarely cause pain on their own, but are often associated with the simultaneous occurrence of a severe form of endometriosis called “deep infiltrating endometriosis”.

 When the endometriosis focus is in the muscular layer of the uterus, menstruation usually comes in a strikingly heavy and prolonged manner.